msillano/tuyaDAEMON/README.md

 A second [_**debug REST**_](https://github.com/msillano/tuyaDAEMON/wiki/tuyaDAEMON-REST) interface is synchronous and dedicated to development applications.
 See, as an example, [tuyaDAEMON.toolkit](https://github.com/msillano/tuyaDAEMON/wiki/tuyaDAEMON-toolkit), a PHP application to help users manage devices.

+### MQTT interface

+It is easy to connect MQTT devices to **tuyaDAEMON**, see [Ozone_PDMtimer](https://github.com/msillano/tuyaDAEMON/wiki/custom-device--MQTT-'Ozone_PDMtimer'-case-study.
+But with version 2.1 is added to  **tuyaDAEMON** a MQTT broker and MQTT interface, both for events and commands.

 ### DataBase interface

  **TuyaDEAMON** automatically logs user select messages and measurements on one or more DB tables (`'messages'`), a useful option for control, analysis, and statistics.